 Here are some general rules for many shunts:

-Magnetic resonance imaging (MRI)
+Precautions with magnetic resonance imaging (MRI)

-If you are having magnetic resonance imaging (MRI), you must tell your MRI technologist that you have a programmable VP shunt before you have the procedure.
+If you need to have magnetic resonance imaging (MRI), you must tell your MRI technologist that you have a VP shunt before you have the test.
 Your technologist will need to know the model of your shunt and its setting.

-Before you have your MRI, you must make arrangements with your neurosurgeon or nurse to have it reprogrammed after your MRI.Your shunt should be reprogrammed within 4 hours after your MRI.
+If your VP shunt needs to be reprogrammed after you have an MRI, you must schedule an appointment with your doctor or nurse to reprogram your VP shunt after your MRI.Your shunt should be reprogrammed within 4 hours after your MRI.